carrizoja/carrizoja/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working at iJac IT Solutions
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning UX/UI
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Node Js projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with React Js
-- 💬 Ask me about ...
+- 💬 Ask me about web development and programming
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 -->